-Fiscal year 2020-21 witnessed the convergence of a global public health emergency and a nationwide public reckoning over longstanding systemic inequities.
-Both of these developments have tested the limits of our institutions, including local government.
-On top of these historic events, San Franciscans have watched a major federal corruption investigation produce allegations against a number of highlevel City officials and contractors.
-Revelations of government corruption destroy the public's trust in government and greatly weaken our ability to address the pressing issues of our day.
+In Fiscal Year 2020-21 we witnessed the convergence of a global public health emergency and a nationwide public reckoning over longstanding systemic inequities.
+Both of these developments have tested the limits of our institutions and challenged our local government.
+In the midst of these historic events, San Franciscans have endured a major federal corruption investigation and the indictment of a number of high-level City officials and City contractors, leading to the resignation of several department heads, and the conviction of multiple contractors.
+Revelations of government corruption destroy the public's trust in government and test our ability to address the pressing issues of our day.
 Without the trust of San Franciscans, the City will struggle to effectively protect public health, promote economic recovery, and achieve social justice.
-Corruption also perpetuates inequities and results in a system that fails for those in need.
+Corruption also perpetuates inequities and results in a system that fails those in need.
 For these reasons, public integrity must be a core value that underlies all of our work as a City.